quii/learn-go-with-tests/error-types.md

 > How would _I_ want to use this code?

-What we could do for `DumbGet` is provide a way for users to use the type system to understand what kind of error has happened.
+What we could do for `DumbGetter` is provide a way for users to use the type system to understand what kind of error has happened.

 As discussed, let's start with a test.